-Sustainability is firmly entrenched in the values and principles that guide our company and our board of directors.
-We believe respect for people, safety, communities, and the environment are key priorities for our business success.
-This commitment is articulated in our Sustainability Policy, which has been adopted by our board of directors and is built to support the Sustainable Development Goals spearheaded by the United Nations (available at www.avangrid.com).
+Sustainability is firmly entrenched in the values and principles that guide our board of directors, and respect for people, safety, communities and the environment are key priorities driving our business success.
+AVANGRID has incorporated the Sustainable Development Goals ("SDGs") approved by the member states of the United Nations into the company's strategy and governance system.
+In line with this principle, AVANGRID focuses its efforts on affordable, clean energy while nurturing sustainable communities through investments in research, development and innovation.
+This is aligned with the company's continued stewardship for action on climate.
+These commitments are articulated in our sustainable development policies, which have been adopted by our board of directors and support the SDGs (available at www.avangrid.com).